 intense, still riffs and drifting synth sounds with notes that fall through the gaps of the traditional Western scale.

-To get an overview of my music, you could start with my EP, Flim Flam, or my work for SANSARA Choir, Ceasing.
-From there, you could check out my works for small ensemble, like A Noise So Loud or Us Alone.
-Alternatively, you might want to check out my adaptation of Hildegard's songs with Paul Vernon, titled Hildegard.
+To get an overview of my music, you could start with my solo works: my EP, Flim Flam, or my piece for double bass, Sparrow.
+From there, you could check out my work for choir, Ceasing, or my works for small ensemble, A Noise So Loud or Us Alone.
 You can follow me on Twitter or Instagram for social updates.
 Rough recordings are on Soundcloud, releases are on Bandcamp.